AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call an alligator in a vest?
+Where do you learn to make banana splits?

-An in-vest-igator!
+At sundae school.
 <!-- JOKE-END -->